-The Employees State Insurance (ESI) Scheme is among the most well-liked programmes in India among workers.
-The programme is available to all staff working throughout India’s many industries.
-A Self-Financing Security and Labor Welfare Organization Body is known as ESIC oversees and regulates the programme.
+The Employees State Insurance (ESI) Scheme is among the most well-liked programs in India among workers.
+The program is available to all staff working throughout India’s many industries.
+A Self-Financing Security and Labor Welfare Organization Body known as ESIC oversees and regulates the program.
 The Indian ESI Act of 1948’s guidelines and rules must be followed by the governing board.

 You can submit an application for ESI registration at ESIC, which stands for Employee’s State Insurance Corporation.
 For its workers, ESI Registration provides a wide array of financial, common medical, and other advantages.

 According to the ESI Act, an establishment is any organized group of men or women or an institution, regardless of whether they are located in a specific location or not.
 As a result, an establishment would need to register for ESI if it employed 20 or more people.
 Establishments with fewer than 20 employees who make less than Rs.
 21,000 a month in salary are exempt from registering for ESI.

 According to the ESI Act: https://labour.gov.in/sites/default/files/TheEmployeesAct1948_0.pdf, stores must also be registered.
 According to the Supreme Court, the ESI Act is a useful piece of law, hence the phrase “shop” must be interpreted broadly.
 Additionally, the Supreme Court has ruled that a “store” encompasses any location where commercial actions that result in a sale or purchase are conducted.
 Therefore, providing services to the consumer is a shop’s primary defining characteristic.
 Therefore, if other requirements are met, service providers such as advertising agencies, liaison offices, consultant service providers, estate service providers, and more will need to seek ESI registration.